mxahan/mxahan.github.io/_posts/2022-01-15-Semi_Supervised_Papers.md

    - Provide fast approximation: the typical solution we see. (algorithm 1 and 2)
    - <embed src="https://mxahan.github.io/PDF_files/sinkhorn_knopp_label_allocation.pdf" width="100%" height="850px"/>
 1. Tai, K. S., Bailis, P. D., & Valiant, G. (2021, July).
 Sinkhorn label allocation: Semi-supervised classification via annealed self-training.
 In International Conference on Machine Learning (pp. 10065-10075).
 PMLR.
 1. Assran, Mahmoud, Mathilde Caron, Ishan Misra, Piotr Bojanowski, Armand Joulin, Nicolas Ballas, and Michael Rabbat.
 "Semi-Supervised Learning of Visual Features by Non-Parametrically Predicting View Assignments with Support Samples." arXiv preprint arXiv:2104.13963 (2021).

      - PAWS (Predicting view assignments with support samples)

      - Minimize a consistency loss!! different view to get same pseudo labels

      - RQ: can we leverage the labeled data throughout training while also building on advances in self-supervised learning?

      - How it is different than augmentation (may be using some unlabeled counterparts)

      - How the heck the distance between view representation and labeled representation is used to provide weights over class labels (why is makes sense, and what benefits it offers??)

      - Related works: Semi-supervised learning, few shot learning, and self-supervised learning

      - Interesting ways to stop the collapse [sharpening functions] (section 3.2)

   -  <embed src="https://mxahan.github.io/PDF_files/PAWs.pdf" width="100%" height="850px"/>

 ## 2020

+1. Guo, L. Z., Zhang, Z. Y., Jiang, Y., Li, Y. F., & Zhou, Z. H. (2020, November).
+Safe deep semi-supervised learning for unseen-class unlabeled data.
+In *International Conference on Machine Learning* (pp. 3897-3906).
+PMLR.

+     -  unlabeled data contains some classes not seen in the labeled data.
+       - TP: proposes a simple and effective safe deep SSL method to alleviate the harm caused by it
+     - Kinda NCD formulation
+     - Proposes instance to weight weighting funciton!! multiplied with consistency regularization.
+       - What and how and why, is that scalable?? how to do it for image?
+       - Vague one, safely ignore the paper!
+     - Safe (!)
+     - Bi-level optimization problem
+       - supervised and consistency loss regularization

+2. Arazo, E., Ortego, D., Albert, P., O’Connor, N. E., & McGuinness, K. (2020, July).
+Pseudo-labeling and confirmation bias in deep semi-supervised learning.
+In *2020 International Joint Conference on Neural Networks (IJCNN)* (pp. 1-8).
+IEEE.

+     - Soft pseudo-label (with correct setting can outperform consistency regularization: Noise Accumulation!)
+       - TP: Tries to eliminate the CB without Consistency regularization
+         - Drop-out and data augmentation can eliminate CB
+       - Naive pseudo-label overfits to incorrect one due to confirmation bias (how to measure CB).
+       - Mixup and setting a minimum number of labeled samples per mini-batch are effective regularization techniques reduces confirmation bias
+       - They utilize external KL matching.
+       - label smoothing alleviate the overconfidence problem.
+       - Mixup data augmentation alone is insufficient to deal with CB when few labeled examples are provided
+     - Sum of three losses: Entropy loss (enforce single decision), distribution (removing collapse) matching and mixup (counter CB) loss
+       - Relative weight between them matters

-1. Van Gansbeke, W., Vandenhende, S., Georgoulis, S., Proesmans, M., & Van Gool, L. (2020, August).
+3. Van Gansbeke, W., Vandenhende, S., Georgoulis, S., Proesmans, M., & Van Gool, L. (2020, August).
 Scan: Learning to classify images without labels.
 In European conference on computer vision (pp. 268-285).
 Springer, Cham.

      - advocate a two-step approach where feature learning and clustering are decoupled
        - SSL and SSL prior for learnable clustering.